 Blog Commenting for SEO and Exposure: More Than Dofollow Links

-For a while I’ve been blogging less than usual so that in the meantime I got fewer visitors and also fewer comments.
+Sometimes when I am blogging less than usual in the meantime I get also fewer visitors and thus also fewer comments.

 There is nothing wrong with blog commenting for SEO and exposure unless of course you do it wrong.